katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 Bare variables in conditionals
 ------------------------------

-In Ansible 2.7 and earlier, top-level variables sometimes treated boolean strings as if they were boolean values.
+In Assible 2.7 and earlier, top-level variables sometimes treated boolean strings as if they were boolean values.
 This led to inconsistent behavior in conditional tests built on top-level variables defined as strings.
-Ansible 2.8 began changing this behavior.
+Assible 2.8 began changing this behavior.
 For example, if you set two conditions like this:

 .. code-block:: yaml